kebasaa/ecophys_utils/README.md

 ![Version](https://img.shields.io/badge/version-0.1-blue)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-WARNING: This is not finalised code.
-Use with caution!

 A library of support functions for ecophysiology research, including Eddy Covariance data processing, flux calculations, partitioning, and more.
 Functions are organised into modules for easy access.

 ## Features